-Sanchit Aggarwal is a graduate of Rajiv Gandhi National University of Law, Patiala.
+Sanchit Aggarwal is a graduate of Rajiv Gandhi National University of Law, Patiala, batch of 2014.
 He has recently qualified for the MBA Programme at the Indian School of Business which is one of the most prestigious institutions for pursuing MBA.
 Currently he’s an Associate at APJ-SLJ Law Offices and will soon be joining ISB.

 We spoke to him about: